canonical/sphinx-docs-starter-pack/docs/how-to/import-docstrings-with-autodoc.md

-(sphinx_autodoc)=
+(sphinx-autodoc)=

-# How to import docstrings with Sphinx Autodoc
+# Import docstrings with Sphinx `autodoc`

 Module and function details are useful reference material to have in documentation, but the process of manually pulling all the necessary details over can become tedious.
-The [Sphinx Autodoc extension](https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html) provides capabilities to automatically pull in docstrings and module information for Python code.
+The [Sphinx `autodoc` extension](https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html) provides the capability to automatically pull in docstrings and module information for Python code.

 ## Prerequisites